(Ascites Fluid Tap; Abdominal Tap)

 Prior to Procedure

-If the procedure is scheduled and not done on an emergency basis:
+If the procedure is scheduled (not an emergency):

 You will receive local anesthesia.
-The area will become numb.
-You will stay awake during the procedure.
+You will be awake, but the area will be numb.

 Description of the Procedure TOP